 curl_exec: Connection timed out after 3000 milliseconds or

 curl_exec: couldn't connect to host or this error:

 Warning: file_get_contents (http://plugins.matomo.org/api/2.0/plugins) failed to open stream: HTTP request failed!

-To prevent this error, you may disable the “Marketplace” by adding
+To prevent this error, you can disable all outgoing internet connections from your Matomo instance by adding

 enable_marketplace = 0 to the

 When tracking visits on an intranet website, Matomo assigns all page views to a few visitors who have very high page views count.
 How to fix it?

 On Intranet websites, often most users have the same IP address, and often the same browser and configuration settings.
 This causes Matomo (Piwik) to believe that most page views come from the same visitor.
 To fix this on Intranet websites, see this FAQ: Enabling Matomo on Intranet websites.

 When Matomo (Piwik) is showing a red cross image, or a broken image icon, it means that tracking visits is failing on your Matomo installation.
 It is not expected and should be investigated to fix the root of the problem as soon as possible (in the meantime, your visits are most likely not recorded).

 To see where the error comes from, open your website in Firefox, right click on the broken image icon, and click on “View Image”.
 This should redirect you to the URL “yourwebsite.com/piwik/piwik.php?…” and the error message should be showing.